 - a.
-Lighting system shall be integrated into the Base Building Lutron system. - a.
 Floor graphics shall be provided with system access. - 8.
 Contractor shall be responsible for proper commissioning of installed lighting controls prior to occupancy. - a.
 Contractor shall include in their scope of work "fine tuning" of the installed lighting controls following commissioning.
 "Fine tuning" to occur no sooner than 30 days after Tenant move-in and no later than 60 days after Tenant move-in.